 I’ve always thought there’s nothing more equalizing in the modern capitalist world than Starbucks.
 What many non-profit and government public institution failed to do, Starbucks have accomplished rather successfully.

-These days, there are more Starbucks than post offices or public libraries.
+These days, there are more Starbucks than post offices

 My infatuation with Starbucks started in 1992, still fresh off the plane in Seattle.
 I’ve never heard of espresso at the time, and coffee to me meant cheap, hot liquid that came in a Styrofoam cup — often sold for 25 to 50 cents — or else, Folgers and Taster’s Choice at home.
 At the time, Starbucks was still a local company that spanned from Vancouver, B.C. to Portland, Oregon.
 A short (8 oz.) cup of drip coffee used to be 75 cents plus 8.2 percent sales tax in King County, while a tall cup was exactly a dollar.

 Since then, Starbucks has come a long, long way.
 It’s a global brand.
 But unlike McDonald’s or KFC, Starbucks has managed to retain the sense of affordable luxury.

 Perhaps this is why Starbucks is (at least in the United States) a great equalizer.
 At any given day, CEOs with multi-million-dollar salaries, politicians, doctors, lawyers, public employees, cops, firefighters, housewives, students, blue-collar workers, and the homeless all make their ways to a Starbucks, co-exist in a same space, and cross paths with one another.
 There’s simply no other place like this anywhere else.